 In a kinship legal guardianship, the birth parents may continue to visit the child, and they retain the right to decide whether the child can be adopted.
 In addition, the birth parents must continue to financially support the child if they are able to do so.
 If the child has been adopted, however, the birth parents’ rights are severed.
 The adoptive parents also have the legal right to transfer custody or care of the child to another person in the event that they pass away or become incapacitated.
 Once a child is officially adopted, they have the right to inherit or receive government benefits from the birth parents to the adoptive parents.

-How can a Guardianship Lawyer Help Me?
+How Can a Guardianship Lawyer Help Me?

 The process of becoming a legal guardian or obtaining legal guardianship for a loved one can be difficult, particularly when emotions are running high and decisions need to be made about the loved one’s health care, finances, and living situation.
-A skilled guardianship lawyer will thoroughly explain the process of becoming a guardian and the responsibilities involved.
+A skilled New Jersey guardianship lawyer will thoroughly explain the process of becoming a guardian and the responsibilities involved.
 The following are examples of how a guardianship lawyer can help:

 - Assess the specific issues related to the guardianship and the individual client’s needs.